amascii/amascii.github.io/projects.md

 ## extinct-io
 A fun app to check how many species have gone extinct since you were born.
-I use very simple function so it is not accurate; don't take it seriously.
+I use a very simple function so it is not accurate; don't take it seriously.
 Live [here](https://amascii.github.io/extinct-io/).

 <a name="todo-list">